-The cases on this site are a collection of the horses with wounds treated at Step Ahead Farm over the last 14 years.
-We have focused
+The cases on this site are a collection of the horses with wounds treated at Step Ahead Farm over the last six years.
+We have focused our

 In order to more effectively utilize this technology we had to develop new techniques as well:

 How to bandage hard to bandage areas efficiently in a timely manner and cost effectively